tayweid/tayweid.github.io/econ-0150/projects/ECON_0150_Project_Ideas.md

 ## ECON 0150 | Final Project Ideas

+These are just some examples.
+Use them as a starting point.
+Make them your own.

-### Proposal 1: The Relationship between Unemployment Benefits on Job Recovery Rates
+#### Proposal 1: The Relationship between Unemployment Benefits on Job Recovery Rates

 **Research Question:** How are changes in unemployment benefits related to the rate of job recovery in the U.S.?